vijayshreepathak/Deribit-Trading/README.md

 to the same directory as your executable.

 ### CMake Build Errors
-Confirm that paths specified in the `CMakeLists.txt` are correct and reflect your project’s directory structure.
+Confirm that paths in `CMakeLists.txt` correctly reflect your project’s directory structure.

 ---

 ## Future Enhancements

-- **WebSocket Integration**: Enable real-time market data streaming.
+- **WebSocket Integration:** Enable real-time market data streaming.
-- **Performance Optimization**: Improve memory management and implement lock-free data structures.
+- **Performance Optimization:** Improve memory management and implement lock-free data structures.
-- **Advanced Order Types**: Support for stop-loss, take-profit, and trailing stop orders.
+- **Advanced Order Types:** Add support for stop-loss, take-profit, and trailing stop orders.
-- **Risk Management**: Integrate position sizing and maximum drawdown controls.
+- **Risk Management:** Integrate features like position sizing and maximum drawdown controls.
-- **Backtesting Framework**: Incorporate historical data for strategy testing and validation.
+- **Backtesting Framework:** Incorporate historical data for strategy testing and validation.

 ---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 Thank you for exploring the Deribit Trading System!

+All functionality is implemented entirely in C++, and the build process is managed through CMake for seamless dependency integration and platform support.